amrrs/modernr/apis-coding-against-the-web/apis-coding-against-the-web.md

 Becoming familiar with HTTP status codes
 ----------------------------------------

 Before you get started making API calls, it is important to understand various messages that the API will return.
 HTTP status codes follow a pattern so that, at a glance, understand where the error happened.
-After that there is usually an "error code" and "error reason" that more fully describes why that error occurred.
+After that there is usually an "error code" and "error detail" that more fully describes why that error occurred.
 Here are the ranges of codes and what they mean:

 -   2XX: Success!
 -   4XX: Your fault!